gouthamkgh/gouthamkgh.github.io/_posts/2018-06-22-consensus-protocols.markdown

 Raft can even stay consistent in the face of network partitions.
 If we have two partitions, we will end up having 2 leaders in two different terms.

-- Let's say we had 5 nodes A,B,C,D,E with A as the leader and there was a network partition
+- Let's say we have 5 nodes A,B,C,D,E with A as the leader and there was a network partition
 - Let's say Partition_1 has two nodes A and B with A as the Leader
 - Partition_2 has three nodes C, D, E

-Assume Client_1 writes to Partition_1
+Assume Client_1 writes to Partition_1\
 - It sends a request to the current Leader - node A
 - Node A sees that it can't replicate to majority, so the log entries don't get committed
 - Meanwhile, in Partition_2, a new Leader election happens (let's say C is the new leader)

-Assume Client_2 sends a write request to node C
+Assume Client_2 sends a write request to node C\
 - Node C sends heartbeats, gets majority as usual, and then commits its entries

-Now let's heal the partition
+Now let's heal the partition\
 - Node A will see that Node C is the Leader in the latest term
 - So node A will become a follower
 - Nodes A and B will revert their logs and sync up with the logs the new Leader (C) has and commit them

 Thus we have consistency and partition tolerance.